normoes/python-monerorpc/README.md

 ## Installation:
-- change the first line of `setup.py` to point to the directory of your installation of python 2.*

 - run `python setup.py install --user`

 **Note**: This will only install `monerorpc`.
 If you also want to install `jsonrpc` to preserve